Bridgewater Township, NJ

 Site-wide Remedy: In September 2012, a remedy was selected for site-wide soils, groundwater, and the impoundment contents that have not yet been remediated, with the exception of impoundments 1 and 2.
 This remedy, referred to as the site-wide remedy, called for the treatment via in-situ solidification/stabilization and/or the installation of engineered capping systems to address three contaminated impoundments and all site soils, as well as the collection and treatment of site-related contaminated groundwater.
 The remedy also called for the completion of an ecological risk assessment to determine whether three additional impoundments would require excavation and relocation.
 A settlement agreement was executed in March 2013 for the remedial design of the site-wide remedy.
 The remedial design of the site-wide remedy is currently underway and is generally being addressed in two components: (1) impoundments and site-wide soils; and, (2) groundwater.
 It is currently anticipated that the design of these two remedial components will be completed in 2015.

 Impoundments 1 & 2: Due to the unique and highly complex nature of the contaminants within Impoundments 1 and 2 and their proximity to the Raritan River, these two impoundments were not included in the Site-wide remedy and are being addressed separately through a focused feasibility study.
 A lab treatability study was completed on the contents of these impoundments in August 2012 and, based upon the results, it was concluded that solidification/stabilization, thermal treatment, or a combination of the two technologies could potentially be implemented for these two impoundments and that a pilot test is necessary.
-It is anticipated that the design of a field-scale pilot study will be completed in Summer 2013, followed by the construction of the pilot system in Fall 2013 with the implementation of the actual pilot testing in late 2013 into early 2014.
+The construction of the pilot system was completed in Fall 2013 and implementation of the actual pilot testing begins in February 2014.

 Removal Action: Pfizer observed seeps along the site banks of the Raritan River in Fall 2010, which were determined to contain up to 20,000 ppb of benzene.
 As an interim measure, activated carbon-filled sand bags were installed along the banks of the river in 2011 at the seep discharge points.
 For a long term solution, a groundwater removal system was constructed including a collection trench, a containment wall and an interim groundwater treatment system.
 This system was completed in May 2012 and is currently operating.